JorgeFBMoreira/Hueosu/README.md

 - Clone this repository:
 $ git clone https://github.com/JorgeFBMoreira/Hueosu

-- Create a .env file and replace all values from .env_example
+- Create a .env file and replace all values from .env_example with all the information you need.

-- Start your bot with:
+-> Note: To get your "osu api token", at this current moment, you'll need to do a request by yourself.
+You can use "Insomnia" to do it.

-node .
+- Start your bot with: node .
 ```